dynamsoft-docs/document-normalizer-docs/programming/android/api-reference/camera-enhancer/dcecameraview.md

 **Parameters**

-`left`: The distance (by percentage) between the left border of the viewfinder and the left side of the screen.
+`left` The distance (by percentage) between the left border of the viewfinder and the left side of the screen.
 The default value is 0.15.
-`top`: The distance (by percentage) between the top border of the viewfinder and the top side of the screen.
+`top` The distance (by percentage) between the top border of the viewfinder and the top side of the screen.
 The default value is 0.3.
-`right`: The distance (by percentage) between the right border of the viewfinder and the left side of the screen.
+`right` The distance (by percentage) between the right border of the viewfinder and the left side of the screen.
 The default value is 0.85.
-`bottom`: The distance (by percentage) between the bottom border of the viewfinder and the top side of the screen.
+`bottom` The distance (by percentage) between the bottom border of the viewfinder and the top side of the screen.
 The default value is 0.7.

 **Code Snippet**